raspy135/Qun-mk2/README.md

 AUX in gain (MIX sub-mode, button 4) to adjust the recording volume.

-Here are the steps to perform insert recording
+_Workflow: perform insert recording._

 1. Listen to the output with external effector ON, make sure effector is on, and the sound comes back to the input.
+   1. **You can check AUX input level in [Monitor mode](#monitor-mode), page 2.**
-Mute tracks or sound engine that you don't want to record. **You can check AUX input level in Monitor mode, page 2.**
+2. Mute tracks or sound engine that you don't want to record.
-2. Select recording track.
+3. Select recording track.
 REC + B[1-3] or B[7-8] for stereo.
-3. **REC + LOOPER PLAY 3 times or 4 times** to activate Insert recording mode.
-"InsertRec" or "InsertOvb" message will be shown, or You will see "IO" or "IR" indicator if you are in Looper status page.
-"IR" mean Insert Recording,  it will overwrite existing recording which is normally you may want.
-"IO" means Insert Overdub, it will overdub to the existing recording.
+4. **REC + LOOPER PLAY 3 times or 4 times** to activate Insert recording mode.
+The "InsertRec" or "InsertOvb" indicators will be shown if you are outside of the Looper status page, and "`IR`" or "`IO`" if inside.
+   1. "`IR`" mean Insert Recording,  it will overwrite existing recording which is normally you may want.
+   2. "`IO`" means Insert Overdub, it will overdub to the existing recording.
-4. When you select "IR", remember the loop length if you don't want to change the loop length.
+5. When you select "`IR`", remember the loop length if you don't want to change the loop length.
-5. Start recording by starting the sequencer.
+6. Start recording by starting the sequencer with SEQ PLAY.
-6. Stop recording at the desired record length.
+7. Stop recording at the desired record length.
-7. The audio with effector should be recorded to the selected track.
+8. The audio with effector should be recorded to the selected track.
 Check the result by turning off the external effector(s).

-Tips:
+_Tips: for advanced insert recording._

 - Playing track and recording track can be the same.
 - You can enable Extra Processing for additional effects if you want.

-## Importing WAV file to the looper
+### Importing WAV file to the Looper

-You can import WAV files to the current session.
+You can import WAV files to the current Session.

 Put WAV files under the **/import** folder.
 Folder structure is supported so you can make subfolders to organize samples.

 WAV format has to be **16-bit, 48000Hz, Mono**.
 Otherwise "Format error" message is shown.

 Steps to import file: